nais/deploy/README.md

 ## Overview
 NAIS deploy facilitates application deployment into NAV's Kubernetes clusters.

-Developers push or merge code into the master branch of a Git repository, triggering an automated build using CircleCI, Travis CI, or Jenkins.
+Developers push or merge code into the master branch of a Git repository, triggering an automated build using (preferably) Github actions.
-A successful build produces a Docker image artifact, which is uploaded onto Docker Hub.
+A successful build produces a Docker image artifact, which is uploaded onto Github package registry.
 The final step in the build pipeline sends an API request to NAIS deploy to deploy the Docker image onto one of our Kubernetes clusters.

 ![Sequence diagram of deployment components](doc/sequence.png)

 ## How it works
-1. As the final step in one of your CI pipelines, a [deployment request](https://developer.github.com/v3/repos/deployments/#create-a-deployment) is created using GitHub's API.
-This will trigger a webhook set up at Github.
+1. The teams pipeline use `deploy` to send a deployment request to `hookd`.
-2. `hookd` receives the webhook, verifies its integrity and authenticity, and passes the message on to `deployd` via Kafka.
+1. `hookd` receives the deployment request, verifies its integrity and authenticity, and passes the message on to `deployd` via gRPC.
-3. `deployd` receives the message from `hookd`, assumes the identity of the deploying team, and applies your _Kubernetes resources_ into the specified [cluster](https://doc.nais.io/clusters).
+1. `deployd` receives the message from `hookd`, assumes the identity of the deploying team, and applies your _Kubernetes resources_ into the specified [cluster](https://doc.nais.io/clusters).
-4. If the Kubernetes resources contained any _Application_ or _Deployment_ resources, `deployd` will wait until these are rolled out successfully, or a timeout occurs.
+1. If the Kubernetes resources contained any _Application_ or _Deployment_ resources, `deployd` will wait until these are rolled out successfully, or a timeout occurs.

 Any fatal error will short-circuit the process with a `error` or `failure` status posted back to Github.
 A successful deployment will result in a `success` status.
-Intermediary statuses might be posted, indicating the current state of the deployment.
+Intermediary statuses will be posted, indicating the current state of the deployment.

 ## Usage
 The usage documentation has been moved to [NAIS platform documentation](https://doc.nais.io/deployment).

 ### Deploy API
+_We strongly recommend that teams use the `deploy` cli to deploy, rather than posting directly to `hookd`._

 Post to `/api/v1/deploy` to deploy one or more resources into one of our Kubernetes clusters.